python/cpython/Doc/library/test.rst

    time the regrtest began.

-.. function:: get_original_stdout
+.. function:: get_original_stdout()

    Return the original stdout set by :func:`record_original_stdout` or ``sys.stdout`` if it's not set.

-.. function:: strip_python_strerr(stderr)
+.. function:: strip_python_stderr(stderr)

-   Strip the *stderr* of a Python process from potential debug output emitted by the interpreter.
+   Strip the byte-string *stderr* of a Python process from potential debug output emitted by the interpreter.
 This will typically be run on the result of :meth:`subprocess.Popen.communicate`.

 .. function:: args_from_interpreter_flags()